SPhillips1337/AIChatbot/Plan.md

     - Expand structured fact extraction patterns (relationships, projects, multi-user preferences) and add confirmation prompts for low-confidence data.
     - Implement long-term relationship memory and opinion consolidation from news + user interactions.
     - Add automated tests and monitoring for news processing and persistence.
+    - Layer proper authentication or multi-user account management on top of the current lightweight identity flow.

 Notes:
 - You can toggle dev-mock at runtime via `POST /api/admin/dev-mock` (JSON `{ "enabled": true|false }`).